cryptokroko515/cryptokroko515/README.md

 ### Personal
 Hi, I’m **cryptokroko515** - Welcome to my Github.
-I’m interested in **crypto** and the use of scripts for easy portfolio management.
-I run these on my raspberry pi 3B+ and 4 with the latest Raspbian and updates.
-Also checking out some other cool projects.
+I’m interested in **cryptocurrencies** and the use of scripts for easy crypto portfolio management.
+I run these on my raspberry pi 3B+ and 4.
+Also checking out some other cool projects that i stumble upon.

 * Project #1 _Pihole up and running - Adblocker_
 * Project #2 _RaspiBlitz up and running - This is a very cool project to do.
 Easy setup, thanks Rootzoll!_